pfinardi/external_lab/README.md

 # external_lab
-Settings for school laboratory with Edubuntu Linux
+Settings for school laboratory with Edubuntu Linux.

+- configure sources.list with internal mirror server
+- install package necessary: Geogebra, XMind, ...
+- uninstall unnecessary package
+- configure scheduled backup on a server with rsync on ssh
+- set preferences: Trash on desktop, recursive search in Nautilus, ...
+- configure mount to shared folder with NFS and show it on desktop
+- configure unattended-upgrades

 ## To Do